wp-plugins/compress-png-for-wp/readme.txt

 1. Insert your TinyPNG API key and save changes.
 If you do not yet have a key, get one from [TinyPNG]( https://tinypng.com/developers).
 1. Start uploading PNG files and they will be automatically resized (if you have chosen to allow auto shrinking on upload in the 'Settings > Media' page).
 1. Visit 'Media > Library' to see information on your resized files or to manually resize existing PNG files.

+For more information view our [Compress PNG for WP page](https://www.geckodesigns.com/services/website-design/website-plugins/compress-png-plugin-wordpress/).

 == Installation ==